Rovak/KJSencha/README.md

 ## Roadmap

-- Unittests
+- Unit tests
 - Ext JS code generator
-- Better intergration with stores
+- Better integration with stores
-- Rest controllers which serialize and desrialize your models
+- Rest controllers which serialize and de-serialize your models
 - Direct Polling with CRON syntax

 Changelog